ayatkevich/flow/readme.md

 ## Introduction

-Tracify simplifies the management of side effects in asynchronous generator functions by using traces to infer types and arguments.
+Flow simplifies the management of side effects in asynchronous generator functions by using traces to infer types and arguments.
 This method eliminates the need for manual type definitions for effects, enhancing both development speed and code reliability.

 ## Key Features